Spectral theorems for positive algebra homomorphisms: Ups and downs

 \begin{theorem}[Ups and downs for positive cones] Let $\ts$ be a locally compact Hausdorff space, let $\os$ be a \mc\ partially ordered vector space, and let $\posmap: \contcts\to\os$ be a positive operator.
-Suppose that $\posmap$ has a representing regular Borel measure $\npm:\borel\to\pososext$ such that
+Suppose that $\npm\colon \borel\to\pososext$ is a regular Borel measure such that